Loading…

 Cooperative Learning Experiences

-Cooperative learning experiences (co-op) are available in the Finance program for FIN 301 Personal Finance and FIN 302 Financial Planning.
+Cooperative learning experiences (co-op) are available in the Finance program for FIN 101 Financial Literacy and FIN 302 Financial Planning.
 Depending on the co-op experience available and the student’s course completion schedule, other courses such as BBM 301 Organizational Behavior may also be completed as co-ops.
 Elective courses may also be structured as co-ops.
 Each co-op experience is expected to last for two consecutive semesters and earn the student six credits toward their 120-credit degree.

 Minimum Grade Policy